We get a lot of questions about casino bonuses, here’s the answers to the most common ones. Send your own questions via our contact page.

 After you have received your bonus, you have a certain amount of time to reach its playthrough requirement.
 Normally you have 30 days to clear your bonus.

 You don’t really need to worry about the small print.
-As long as you remember that you can’t withdraw them in real Canadian dollars right away, you are golden.
+As long as you remember that you can’t withdraw your bonus in real Canadian dollars right away, you’re golden.

 - Decide on the amount that you’re willing to deposit and gamble with.
 Never play with money you can’t afford to lose.

-- Based on the deposit amount, select your bonus from the above listing.
-We are updating our listing on a weekly basis with all the latest offers and we only promote trustworthy and licensed casinos.
+- Based on what you’re going to deposit, select your bonus from the casino bonus list.
+We update our listing on a weekly basis with all the latest offers and we only promote trustworthy, licensed casinos.

-- You can see your withdrawable balance and required wagering amount from your account part from the lobby.
-There are many ways that you can follow the progress of your bonus and if you’re lost, all the casinos listed on Bonus.ca offer live chat support on their website.
+- You can see your withdrawable balance and required wagering amount from your ‘my account’ section from the lobby.
+There are many ways that you can follow the progress of your bonus and if you’re lost, all the casinos listed on Bonus.ca have strong customer service and most of the operators offer live chat support on their website.